aishwarya-10/phonepe_pulse/README.md

-# PhonePe Pulse Data Exploration Project with Streamlit, PyMySQL, and Pandas
+# PhonePe Pulse Data Exploration Project with Streamlit, SQL, and Pandas
-This project provides a user-friendly, interactive dashboard for exploring PhonePe Pulse data using Python libraries: Streamlit, PyMySQL, and Pandas.
+This project provides a user-friendly, interactive dashboard for exploring PhonePe Pulse data using Python libraries: Streamlit, SQLite, and Pandas.

 **View App:** https://phonepe-pulse-guvi.streamlit.app/